Dutchman (play): Analysis

 The play's title evokes images of Dutch ships that carried slaves across the Atlantic.
 The subway car itself, endlessly traveling the same course, is symbolic of "The Course of History."
 Another layer of the title's symbolism is the myth of the Flying Dutchman, a ghost ship which, much like the subway car Clay rides on, endlessly sails on with a crew that is unable to escape the confines of the vessel.
+The moment at the end of the play when Clay's corpse is thrown overboard from the moving train, recalls the context of transatlantic slave ships, with Lula as the enslaver and Clay one of the enslaved people.